ArronBeale/CI_PP4_the_diplomat/README.md

 ### Fonts

- Fonts here
+ The fonts selected were from Google Fonts, Montserrat wits sans-serif as a backup font.

 ### Structure

 #### Website pages

-Decsription here
+The site was designed for the user to be familiar with the layout such as a navigation bar along the top of the pages and a hamburger menu button for smaller screen.

-Expand on details
+The footer contains all relevant social media links that the business has so the user can visit any social media site and follow the business there to expand the businesses followers, likes and shares.

 - The site consists of the following pages:
-  - Homepage
+  - Homepage with cards for the user to choose to book a table, view the food or drinks menu.
-  - Food menu
+  - Food menu has the current list of all available foods from the database sorted by starters, mains and desserts
-  - Drinks menu
+  - Drinks menu has the current list of all available drinks from the databse sorted by type
-  - Blog
+  - Blog page has a paginated list of blogs posted by an admin or authorised user, 4 per page
-  - Blog expanded
+  - Blog expanded displays a blog the user has selected so they can read the blog, if they are logged in they can also leave a comment which will then need to be approved before it is displayed
-  - Book
+  - Book page allows registered users to book a table , guest count, date requested, time requested and table location
-  - My bookings
+  - My bookings displays all bookings for the user that they have made, bookings in the past are automatically expired
-  - Edit booking
+  - Edit booking allows the user to change their date, time, table and guest count
-  - Cancel booking
+  - Cancel booking allows the user to cancel the booking which will then delete it from the database
-  - Contact us
+  - Contact us allows the user to send us a DM if the are registered, or they can contact us from the displayed email and phone number or visit the address listed.
-  - Login / Logout
+  - Login / Logout allows users to login to make bookings, view, edit, and delete bookings
-  - Register
+  - Register allows the user to regiser so they can use the booking system
-  - 404 error page.
+  - 404 error page to display if a 404 error is raised

 #### Database